Leftyshields/better-white-elephant/DEPLOY_FIREBASE_HOSTING.md

           projectId: your-project-id
 ```

-2. Add secrets to GitHub repository:
+1. Add secrets to GitHub repository:
    - Go to Settings → Secrets and variables → Actions
    - Add all the VITE_* environment variables
    - Add FIREBASE_SERVICE_ACCOUNT (download from Firebase Console → Project Settings → Service Accounts)

+2. The workflow will automatically deploy on pushes to `main` branch
+   - Or manually trigger from Actions tab → Deploy to Firebase Hosting → Run workflow

 ## Troubleshooting